solana-mobile/mobile-wallet-adapter/spec/spec.md

         “icon”: “<dapp_icon_relative_path>”,
         “name”: “<dapp_name>”,
     },
+    "cluster": "<cluster>",
 }
 ```

 where:

+- `identity`: a JSON object, containing:
-- `dapp_uri`: (Optional) a URI representing the web address associated with the dapp endpoint making this authorization request.
+  - `uri`: (optional) a URI representing the web address associated with the dapp endpoint making this authorization request.
 If present, it must be an absolute, hierarchical URI.
-- `dapp_icon_relative_path`: (Optional) a relative path (from dapp_uri) to an image asset file of an icon identifying the dapp endpoint making this authorization request
+  - `icon`: (optional) a relative path (from `uri`) to an image asset file of an icon identifying the dapp endpoint making this authorization request
-- `dapp_name`: (Optional) the display name for this dapp endpoint
+  - `name`: (optional) the display name for this dapp endpoint
+- `cluster`: (optional) if set, the Solana network cluster with which the dapp endpoint intends to interact; supported values include `mainnet-beta`, `testnet`, `devnet`.
+If not set, defaults to `mainnet-beta`.

 ###### Result
 {: .no_toc }